rfjakob/gocryptfs/Documentation/MANPAGE.md

 `-exclude` matches complete paths, so `-exclude file.txt` only excludes a file named `file.txt` in the root of the mounted filesystem; files named `file.txt` in subdirectories are still visible.
+Wildcards are NOT supported.
-(This option is kept for compatibility with the behavior up to version 1.6.x)
+This option is kept for compatibility with the behavior up to version 1.6.x.
+New users should use `-exclude-wildcard` instead.

-`-exclude-wildcard` matches files anywhere, so `-exclude-wildcard file.txt` excludes files named `file.txt` in any directory.
+`-exclude-wildcard` uses gitignore syntax and matches files anywhere, so `-exclude-wildcard file.txt` excludes files named `file.txt` in any directory.
 If you want to match complete paths, you can prefix the filename with a `/`: `-exclude-wildcard /file.txt` excludes only `file.txt` in the root of the mounted filesystem.

-If there are many exclusions, you can use `-exclude-from` to read exclusion patterns from a file.
-The syntax is that of `-exclude-wildcard`, so use a leading `/` to match complete paths.
+If there are many exclusions, you can use `-exclude-from` to read gitignore patterns from a file.
+As with `-exclude-wildcard`, use a leading `/` to match complete paths.

 The rules for exclusion are that of [gitignore](https://git-scm.com/docs/gitignore#_pattern_format).